 Waterfowl Blind Laws

 The laws governing the licensing and location of waterfowl blinds are included in the Code of Virginia, promulgated by the General Assembly.
-These are implemented by regulations adopted by the Department of Game and Inland Fisheries.
+These are implemented by regulations adopted by the Department of Wildlife Resources.

 Blinds located west of I-95 are not subject to these laws and regulations, nor do they apply to blinds located in Accomack and Northampton counties.
 No new blind licenses will be issued for additional stationary blinds in the city of Virginia Beach.
-No hunting is allowed within 500 yards of a licensed stationary blind without written permission from the blind owner.
+Waterfowl hunting is not permitted on the public waters within 150 yards of a residence without the consent of the landowner, or on the public waters within 500 yards of a legally licensed blind without the consent of the blind licensee.

 Is a structure erected at a fixed location either on the shores of the public waters or in the public waters for the purpose of hunting and shooting waterfowl.
 A stationary blind shall be (1) of such size and strength that it can be occupied by and conceal one or more hunters, or (2) large enough to accommodate and conceal a boat or skiff from which one or more hunters intend to hunt or shoot waterfowl.